TeamMETISSE/METISSE/docs/source/usage_standalone.md

 In the standalone mode of METISSE, `METISSE_input_controls` is contained in the file called *metisse.input*.

-We use the variable `METALLICITY_DIR` to supply paths to the folder containing [metallicity files](glossary.md#metallicity-file) for normal hydrogen stars and the variable `METALLICITY_DIR_HE` for naked helium stars.
+We use the variable `METALLICITY_DIR` to supply paths to the folder containing {term}`Metallicity File` for normal hydrogen stars and the variable `METALLICITY_DIR_HE` for naked helium stars.
 For the pre-packaged grid of stellar tracks available with METISSE, this is the path to the `hydrogen` and `helium` folders respectively.

 ``` fortran